“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 Our 54 years together was, inevitably, was not always married bliss and the conflicts we had came back to me in the weirdest of dreams.
 Night after night of endless traumatising angst – plus some really horrible ones too that revisited his illness.
 This was all very unsettling and I’m glad that my road trip has broken that spell.

-I had also taken the advice of a friend in Sydney and did a Nature Journaling workshop on the way home.
-Like all new situations at the moment, I found it quite confronting just to be there but, again, after sitting at peace with nature, something shifted and I found the process of putting pen and paint to paper – interpreting the beautiful bush surrounding me – deeply satisfying and I have done a lot more since I got home.
+I had also taken the advice of a friend in Sydney and did a nature journaling workshop on the way home.
+Like all new situations at the moment, I found it quite confronting because I feel like a turtle without a shell – raw and vulnerable.
+But again, after sitting at peace with nature, something shifted and I found the process of putting pen and paint to paper – interpreting the beautiful bush surrounding me – deeply satisfying and I have done a lot more since I got home.
 I suppose I can sum it up like this:

 - The creative process shifts something in your head and squeezes out the feelings of loss and sadness.